 So, to help make the most of your space and avoid any setbacks or building delays, keep these pointers in mind:

-- The garage floor should be properly sealed to keep out toxic fumes and moisture
+• Even the best coatings for garage floors must be properly sealed to keep out toxic fumes and moisture

 A basement below the garage can add valuable space to your home when planned and executed correctly.
 Also, if you design it to be functional like all the other rooms of your home, it can add to the value of your home.